cdcarson/frieda/README.md

  The environment variable should be in the format `mysql://user:password@host`.

-This file should be added to .gitignore, since the URL contains the password.
+This file should be added to `.gitignore`, since the URL contains the password.

+#### externalTypeImports
-- `externalImports`: Optional.
-An array of full import statements corresponding to the types you have defined for JSON columns.
-These import statements will be added as is to the generated code files.
-Import paths should be relative to `generatedCodeDirectory` (path aliases are fine.)
+An  array of import statements that correspond to the types you have assigned to `json` columns.
+Frieda includes these _as is_ at in  `<generatedCodeDirectory>/types.ts`.
+Note that the import paths are not validated, so it's up to you to provide paths that resolve correctly from `generatedCodeDirectory`, according to your project setup.
+(E.g., type aliases you have defined will work.)

 Running `frieda init` will ask you for `schemaDirectory` and `generatedCodeDirectory`, and create or modify  `.friedarc`.
 You must edit `externalImports` by hand.